neurodata/ndstore/_sources/sphinx/ingesting.txt

 Explanation of Additional Terms
 +++++++++++++++++++++++++++++++
-The :ref:'data model <datamodel>' holds an explanation of the majority of the terms encountered when editing the generatejson.py script, however some extra terms that are not enumerated in that explanation are included here.
+The :ref:`data model <datamodel>` holds an explanation of the majority of the terms encountered when editing the generatejson.py script, however some extra terms that are not enumerated in that explanation are included here.

 .. function:: Scaling